 When GABA is present, it has the characteristic of slowing down the CNS and calming the various systems in the body, including brain activity, heart rate, breathing rate, etc. Restoril allows more GABA to be active and enhances these effects more than usual.

-This is why alcohol or opiates or other tranquilizers must never be mixed, as the additive effects can slow the CNS down to a point where a person may stop breathing, the heart may stop beating, and coma or death may result.
+This is why one should never mix alcohol or opiates or other tranquilizers, as the additive effects can slow the CNS down to a point where a person may stop breathing, the heart may stop beating, and coma or death may result.

 What’s the Difference between Restoril and Xanax?